msk-mind/datasheets-for-datasets/README.md

 ## Datasheets Template
 The template is made in Markdown.
 If users are not familiar with Markdown or find it cumbersome to edit, they may use the [Docs to Markdown converter](https://www.docstomarkdown.pro/) Google Docs Extension to convert the template to Google Docs format, then create the data sheet on Google Docs, and finally convert the datahseet back to Markdown format before committing to Github for version control.

+If datasets are maintained in a tool like Dremio, the Wiki portion of the dataset may be used to link out to the datasheet on github in order to keep the dataset and datasheet adjacent to one another and make it easy for the data consumers to find the datasheet.